-You want to create a work environment where employees thrive and engagement is maintained, and whilst you may have worked hard to ensure you secured the best talent in the recruitment stage it’s the next stage which is the hardest part.
+You want to create a work environment where employees thrive, and engagement is maintained, and whilst you may have worked hard to ensure you secured the best talent in the recruitment stage, it’s the next stage that is the hardest part.

 It’s important to remember there is no right way of doing something.
-If the end goal has been reached and within the deadline, then really the path on the way there doesn’t really matter.
-Allow employees the chance to develop their own way of completing tasks and managing their workload.
+Allow employees the chance to develop their way of completing tasks and managing their workload.
 It will ultimately make their working day much more enjoyable and productive.
-Plus, it allows the freedom to develop new processes which can always be shared with the rest of the team too.

-Working doesn’t need to involve being chained to your desk for all hours of the day.
-With remote working becoming increasingly popular and easier to do, it’s seen a switch from traditional working patterns to a more flexible set up.
+Working doesn’t involve being chained to your desk for all hours of the day.
+With remote working becoming increasingly popular and easier to do, it’s seen a switch from traditional working patterns to a more flexible set-up.
 Something which helps to not only entice employees in but also make them want to stay longer.

-Get rid of your fears on flexible working and introduce a policy which incorporates a structure which leaves little room for abuse from employees.
-In fact, you’ll probably find that they end up working harder and are more productive because of it.
+Get rid of your fears about flexible working and introduce a policy that incorporates a structure that leaves little room for abuse from employees.
+You’ll probably find that they end up working harder and are more productive because of it.

 Keep Culture at Your Core

-Forget team building, culture is where you should be putting your efforts to really allow your employees and your business to reap the rewards.
+Forget team building; culture is where you should be putting your efforts to allow your employees and your business to reap the rewards.
 Take the lead from those savvy start-ups who create a transparent and fun culture from day one.

 Choose a culture team leader and get dates set in the diary.
-It will help to give your employees something to look forward too and give everyone a chance to socialise away from their desks.
-Whether you choose a corporate day out at a heritage site for some rest and relaxation or an action packed day packed full of activities.
+It will help to give your employees something to look forward to.
+It will also give everyone a chance to socialise away from their desks.
+Whether you choose a corporate day out at a heritage site for some rest or an action-packed day packed full of activities.
 Get out there and make culture a priority for your business.

 Make Health a Priority

-Illnesses can’t be helped, but making health a priority for your employees can help to reduce the amount of sick days’ staff take.
-Encourage staff to lead a healthier lifestyle by promoting getting away from the desk at lunch and taking a walk and keeping fresh fruits and healthy snacks in the office.
+Illnesses can’t be helped, but making health a priority for your employees can help to reduce the amount of sick days’ staff takes.
+Encourage staff to lead a healthier lifestyle by promoting getting away from the desk at lunch, taking a walk, and keeping fresh fruits and healthy snacks in the office.
 Many health insurance policies also offer corporate plans which put workplace wellness at their heart and offer benefits such as free cinema tickets, coffees, and travel discounts.

 You may be wondering how all of this helps to keep employees motivated?
-It’s quite simple really.
-Making employees feel their best and be at their healthiest will mean time taken for illnesses is likely to be reduced due to improved health, and workplace wellness.
+It’s pretty simple.
+Making employees feel their best and be at their healthiest will mean time taken for illnesses is likely to be reduced due to improved health and workplace wellness.

-In your bid to keep employees motivated then you shouldn’t neglect their development within their role and wider workplace too.
-This is as much about keeping staff mentally engaged and motivated as it is about keeping your retention rates up.
+In your bid to keep employees motivated, you shouldn’t neglect their developm, youn their role and more comprehensive workplace.
+This is as much about maintaining staff ally engaged and motivated as it is about keeping your retention rates up.

 Emily Jarvis is a former business consultant, she is currently working as a freelance writer sharing her expert advice and tips within the business industry.